thaume/thaume.github.io/_posts/2014-07-11-ember-data-mastering-async-relationships-part-2.md

 {% endhighlight %}

 Btw I don't think you need to wait for the server's response, but that might be the content of another UX-centred blog post.

+## Wrapping up

+You can now enjoy your newly created project and check if the participants you selected are present!
+Once you reload your page, the project will of course disapear.

 Respond to this tweet to talk about this post.